LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 	1. Upon posting back to the server, call the `Results` action to redirect to the results view.
 1. Views to generate the home page and search results
 	1. Use a form tag to accept user input
-	1. Use Tag Helpers to help transfer data from the view to the controller
+	1. Use Tag Helpers to help redirect you from results page to the Home page.
 1. Include HTML/CSS in your final product. **This is required.**
 	1. It doesn't have to be fancy, but make it look nice.
 1. Enable use of Static Files in your website and create a stylesheet and incorporate some creativity into your application.